MCPCapital/HarmonizeProject/README.md

 * `-v `     Display verbose output
 * `-g # `   Use specific Entertainment area group number (#)
 * `-s `     Enable latency optimization for single light source centered behind display
+* `-w #`    Sets the video device wait time to the specified value, in seconds.
+Defaults to 0.75.

 **Configurable values within the script:** (Advanced users only)